Fall 2017 & 2016-2017 Global Change Fellow

 Where are they now?

-Paul is doing research for the Center for International Forestry Research, and beginning in January 2019 will be a Postdoctoral Research Associate in the Department of Wildlife Ecology and Conservation at University of Florida.
+Paul is a Postdoctoral Research Associate in the Department of Wildlife Ecology and Conservation at University of Florida.

 Statement of purpose:

 My research interests broadly involve the study of patterns of wildlife habitat use and community structure to refine the way we manage and restore wildlife habitat.
 In light of unprecedented rates of environmental change resulting from urbanization and climate change, this process of re-evaluation becomes increasingly important to ensure that limited management resources are used most effectively to meet both short- and long-term conservation objectives.
 To maximize the impact of my work, I engage multiple stakeholders, including private landowners, non-profit organizations, and state and federal government agencies, to identify and address key ecological problems.
 In the future, I hope to combine the scientifically rigorous research experience and diverse communication skills I have developed at North Carolina State University to lead a research program that incorporates perspectives from students, land managers, policy makers, and other researchers to address emerging ecological problems.